Elberton Granite Museum

-Two decades had passed since the south lost Civil War, but Elberton still felt strongly about its Confederate identity.
-The town wanted a monument to honor the dead and veterans of the war.
+Two decades had passed since the end of the Civil War, but the town of Elberton still felt strongly about its Confederate identity.
+They wanted a monument to honor those who had died during the failed rebellion.
 Granite is abundant in the area and was chosen to wholly represent the place.
 Local sculptor Arthur Beter was honored to be commissioned for the project and toiled away in private for months.
 The statue’s unveiling in 1898 was a highly attended affair.
 The soldier, which stood almost eight feet tall, was Elberton Granite Association’s first decorative work.
 Beter, beaming with pride, pulled the tarp from his sculpture.
 Everyone gasped.

 Elberton, Georgia, is the unofficial “Granite Capital of the World.”
 The town takes great pride in the stonework that’s been produced by the Elberton Granite Association since 1889.
 It was the area’s first commercial rock quarry and ushered a new era for a city that had previously relied on agriculture.
 Granite is abundant throughout Elbert County and the local economy has been flush with rock money ever since.